huynguyen789/RL-Qlearning-NN/README.md

 ## Usage

-To run the code, simply execute the gridworld_q_network.ipynb file.
+To run the code, simply execute the project2.ipynb file.

 ## The file contains the following code: